samthebest/movielens/README.md

 # Overview

-Produces files from Movie Lens data with:
+Produces files from MovieLens data with:

  - (CSV) Number of movies rated & average rating by user
  - (CSV) Number of movies by genre